Shopify/worldwide/docs/address_format_strings.md

 ## `edit`

-The `edit` address format string controls the layout of elements within an address input form for a territory.
+The `edit` address format string controls the layout of elements within an address input form for a country region.

 e.g., `{company}_{address1}_{address2}_{city}_{country}{province}{zip}_{phone}`